 Select Page

 Michael Wurzer is a prolific advocate for standards across the real estate industry.
-He serves as President and CEO of FBS, creators of Flexmls and Spark platform, as well as is the current Vice Chair of the Real Estate Standards Organization (RESO).
+He serves as President and CEO of FBS, creators of Flexmls, as well as is the current Vice-Chair of the RESO.

-In this video interview with Wurzer, he simply, yet powerfully, explains the benefits of adopting the RESO API as well as the standards of the RESO Data Dictionary for the benefit of MLSs and brokerages alike.
-“The key question is what is your next implementation going to look like?” asks Wurzer, asserting that the cost benefits of adopting the RESO API and Data Dictionary become clear, he says, making future implementations far less work than initially.
+In this video interview with Wurzer, he explains the benefits of adopting the RESO API as well as the RESO Data Dictionary for the benefit of MLSs and brokerages alike.
+“The key question is what is your next implementation going to look like?” asks Wurzer, asserting that the cost benefits of adopting the RESO API and Data Dictionary become clear by making future implementations far less work.

 When MLSs upgrade and implement new software, it is essential, Wurzer explains, that the “data that comes out is as rich” having “all the fields available.”
 Implementations that include just “standard” fields lead to frustration and challenges that are alleviated when adopting RESO APIs.
 “You really need to supply it all, because the recipients are expecting that,” explains Wurzer.